Signs Your Baby Is Too Hot or Too Cold

 How do I know if my baby is too hot at night?

-Is it safer for babies to be slightly cool or too hot?
+Is it better for a baby to be slightly cool or too warm?